 It isn’t easy to retain good employees right now.
-Reports have come in that a quarter of the United States workforce is looking for a new job now that it’s safe, according to this study.
-It is a job hunter’s market.
+According to this study by Prudential, a quarter of the United States workforce is looking for a new job.
 One in four people is looking for a brand new job.
 Here’s how you keep your employees from joining the crowd of jobseekers, using Maslow’s Pyramid of Needs.

 Here are all the concerns that employees have: